-From the Company's revenue structure, about 66% came from hire purchase interest income.
-In the year 2016, the hire purchase interest income was Baht 1,193.98 million, decreased 10.42% from the year 2015 which recorded Baht 1,332.84 million.
-The portion of hire purchase interest income decreased from 74.46% in the year 2015 to 66.17% in the year 2016.
-This is the result of the company's strategy with the objective to reach 'Stability and Quality in Thailand for new Motorcycles, Growth and Creation in Emerging countries and Emerging consumers.
-Stricter policies on customer screening was also one of the reason explaining of the improvement of portfolio quality in Thailand.
+From the Company's revenue structure, were mainly income about 54.40% came from hire purchase interest income.
+In the year 2017, the hire purchase interest income was Baht 1,226.68 million, increase 2.74% from the year 2016 which recorded Baht 1,193.98 million.
+This is the result of the company's strategy to grow the portfolio in Thailand.

-In the year 2015, hire purchase interest incomes were Baht 1,332.84 million (or 74.46% of total revenues) decreased from the year 2014which recorded at Baht 1,389.65 million or a decrease of 4.09% as a result of the company's strategy to improve the portfolio quality and stabilize the size of the hire purchase portfolio.
+In the year 2016, hire purchase interest incomes were Baht 1,193.98 million (or 66.17% of total revenues) decreased from the year 2015 which recorded at Baht 1,332.84 million or decrease of 10.42% Stricter policies on customer screening was also one of the reason explaining of the improvement of portfolio quality.

 The other incomes were mainly from interest on loan receivables from subsidiary, management service fee income and other income related to the activities of hire purchase, penalty income, bad debts recovery, registration fee.
-In year 2016,other incomes were Baht 610.49 million, increased from the year 2015 which were recorded at Baht 457.17 million or an increase of 33.54%.
+In year 2017 other incomes were Baht 1,028.13 million, increased from the year 2016 which were recorded at Baht 610.49 million or an increase of 68.41%.
+Dividend income amounting of Baht 343.84 million

-In 2015, the Company's other incomes were Baht 457.17 million which increases from the year 2014 recorded at Baht 216.72 million or an increase of 110.94%, mainly from an increase in interest on loan receivables from subsidiary.
+In 2016, the Company's other incomes were Baht 610.49 million which increases from the year 2015 recorded at Baht 457.17 million or an increase of 33.54% mainly from an increase in interest on loan receivables from subsidiary.